KonradStanski/androidAutomate/README.md

 - provide the name of the event i.e: "send_snapchat"
 - make sure the device is in the same state as when you recorded the event
 - The event will now play

-#### How to create Chains:
-- Choose Create Chain
-- Provide a name for the chain
-- Choose which action you would like to start and follow the instructions
-- Make sure to choose the exit option when you are done
-- You can go into ./chains and edit the chains manualy if you wish.

-#### How to play Chains:
-- Choose Playback Chain
-- Type the name of the chain you would like to play
-- Make sure the device is in the same state as what is expected from the first event in the Chain
-- The chain will now play

 #### Searching for an app:
 - Choose Search Application